This garlic bread is so good that it’s easy to eat it in place of eating dinner by mistake; for whatever reason, it is highly addictive.

 For the Garlic Bread

-- 1/2 to 1 whole head (yeah, you read that right – head – of garlic), depending on size.
+- 1 whole head (yeah, you read that right – head – of garlic), depending on size.
 Don’t worry, roasted garlic behaves quite differently from raw

 - 1/4 cup butter, room temperature (you could sub olive oil here if you wanted to)